HardlyDifficult/Tutorials/Chapter1.md

  - Drag/drop the sprite into Assets/Art.
  - Set the 'Filter Mode: Point (no filter)'.
- - Drag the sprite into the 'Hierarchy' tab.
+ - Drag the sprite into the 'Hierarchy' window.
 Rename to "Evil Cloud".
  - Move the cloud to the top left of the screen.
  - Scale the cloud (evenly on all dimensions) to fit nicely.